-- a) This License allows for the monitoring of water in and adjacent to the Tailings Containment Area, and disposal of wastes from the tailings pond at 60°53'41.3"N and 114°25'30.7"W, formerly known as Pine Point, Northwest Territories. - b) This License is issued subject to the conditions contained herein with respect to the depositing of waste of any type in any waters or in any place under any conditions where such waste or any other waste that results from the deposits of such waste may enter any waters.
-Whenever new Regulations are made or existing Regulations are amended by the Governor in Council under the Northwest Territories Waters Act, or other statutes imposing more stringent conditions relating to the quantity or type of waste that may be so deposited or under which any such waste may be so deposited, this License shall be deemed, upon promulgation of such Regulations, to be automatically amended to conform with such Regulations; and - c) Compliance with the terms and conditions of this License does not absolve the Licensee from responsibility for compliance with the requirements of all applicable Federal, Territorial and Municipal legislation.
+- a) This Licence entitles the Licensee to monitor and manage Water within the Tailings Impoundment Area, and dispose of Wastewater from the Main Pond at the former Pine Point Mine, Northwest Territories, as described in the Accepted Application. - b) This Licence is issued subject to the conditions contained herein with respect to the management of Water and the depositing of Waste of any type in any Waters or in any place under any conditions where such Waste or any other Waste that results from the deposit of such Waste may enter any Waters.
+Whenever new Regulations are made or existing Regulations are amended by the Commissioner in Executive Council under the Act, or other statutes imposing more stringent conditions relating to the quantity or type of Waste that may be so deposited or under which any such Waste may be so deposited this Licence shall be deemed, upon promulgation of such Regulations, to be automatically amended to conform with such Regulations. - c) Compliance with the term and conditions of this Licence does not relieve the Licensee from responsibility for compliance with the requirements of all applicable Federal, Territorial or municipal legislation. - d) The Licensee shall take every reasonable precaution to protect the environment. - e) In conducting its activities under this Licence, the Licensee shall make best efforts to consider and incorporate any scientific and Traditional Knowledge that is made available to the Licensee.